Pholile Shakantu: Diplomatic career

-In 2024, Shakantu visited the Republic of China (Taiwan) and Shakantu was received by President Tsai Ing-wen and Vice President Lai Ching-te as an ally.
-Eswatini is the only remaining country in Africa that recognises the Republic of China.
-Tsai thanked Shakuntu for her country's support including speaking up at the United Nations.
-Shakuntu and Taiwan's Foreign Minister Joseph Wu signed an agreement reaffirming the two countries' close relationship.
+In 2024, Shakantu visited the Republic of China (Taiwan) and was received by President Tsai Ing-wen and Vice President Lai Ching-te as an ally.
+Eswatini is the only remaining country in Africa that recognises the Republic of China (Taiwan).
+Tsai thanked Shakantu for her country's support including speaking up at the United Nations.
+Shakantu and Taiwan's Foreign Minister Joseph Wu signed an agreement reaffirming the two countries' close relationship.
 Over 25 years Taiwan's assistance to Eswatini is estimated to be worth more than two billion dollars.

 The Taiwan government started its own digital platform TaiwanPlus in 2021.
-Shakuntu was shown TaiwanPlus by Deputy Digital Minister Yeh Ning, and they discussed how it could help co-operation and counter disinformation.
+Shakantu was shown TaiwanPlus by Deputy Digital Minister Yeh Ning, and they discussed how it could help co-operation and counter disinformation.